OpenFAST/openfast/docs/source/user/aerodyn-fvw/index.rst

 .. only:: html

-   This document offers a quick reference guid for the free vortex wake module named OLAF that is included in the AeroDyn module of OpenFAST.
+   This document offers a quick reference guide for the free vortex wake module named OLAF that is included in the AeroDyn module of OpenFAST.
 It is intended to be used by the general user in combination with other features of AeroDyn and other OpenFAST modules.
 The manual will be updated as new